 Surely you have heard about metal poisonings such as lead, but have you heard of lower levels of such metals causing a myriad of symptoms and metabolic dysfunction?
 It is more prevalent than a person might think.

-• Iron is essential to red blood cell functioning and carrying oxygen to the cells.
+- Iron is essential to red blood cell functioning and carrying oxygen to the cells.
 However, in too high of an amount, iron can cause the same symptoms of iron deficiency.
-These symptoms can be fatigue, weakness, tendency to infections etc. When there is excess iron, the body deposits this in organs such as the pancreas, pituitary, adrenals and liver, but the most sensitive tissue is the brain.
+These symptoms can be fatigue, weakness, a tendency to infections etc. When there is excess iron, the body deposits this in organs such as the pancreas, pituitary, adrenals and liver; but the most sensitive tissue is in the brain.

 Heavy metals have some overlapping symptoms such as metallic taste, fatigue, and weakness.
 The nervous system, kidneys and liver are most susceptible to these metals.
 Why?
 The liver and kidneys are the filters and waste management systems of the blood, so these organs get a higher exposure from trying to eliminate the metals from the system.
 The brain and nerves are suspected to have a high attraction to metals because once in the blood, these metals seek a “fatty” tissue to find a balanced energetic state.
 It is like opposite ends of a magnet attracting each other—and the brain especially is made of fatty substances.